quintans/eventsourcing/README.md

 ### Aggregate

-The aggregate must "extend" `eventstore.RootAggregate`, that implements `eventstore.Aggregater` interface, and implement `eventstore.Typer` and `eventstore.EventHandler` interface.
+The aggregate must "extend" `eventsourcing.RootAggregate`, that implements `eventsourcing.Aggregater` interface, and implement `eventsourcing.Typer` and `eventsourcing.EventHandler` interface.
 Any change to the aggregate is recorded as a series of events.

 You can find an example [here](./test/aggregate.go#L95)